MohamedAmineRhindi/React-note-app/README.md

 # Description

 This is a React app for creating notes
-It's built using a React Markdown Editor. visit https://www.npmjs.com/package/react-mde for more info
+It's built using a React Markdown Editor. visit https://www.npmjs.com/package/react-mde for more information

-All notes are saved into local storage
+All notes are saved into local storage.
-Basic formating option are available for those new to markdown editors
+Basic formating option are available for those new to markdown editors.

 # Getting Started with Create React App